San José de la Montaña District

 San José de la Montaña is a district of the Barva canton, in the Heredia province of Costa Rica.

 History

 San José de la Montaña was created on 5 July 1954 by Decreto Ejecutivo 35.

 Geography

-San José de la Montaña has an area of km² and an elevation of metres.
+San José de la Montaña has an area of km^{2} and an elevation of metres.

 Demographics

 For the 2011 census, San José de la Montaña had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: